 The Center for Student Success has merged several existing student support offices to provide a central environment of support to help our students navigate their journey toward academic achievement.
 This journey will begin with testing, assessment, and advisement and will continue through accommodation, remediation, and follow-up services and programs.
 Our combined efforts will increase retention and enrollment and student success from their initial entry on the Dothan Campus to their graduation.

 This office consists of Disability Services, Personal Counseling, Conditional and Undeclared Programs, Career Services and Testing.
 For more information about the department, visit Malone 120 or contact the Director, Sandra Hatfield-Sauls, LPC, firstname.lastname@example.org, 334-983-6556 x21221.

 Career Services helps students pursue work experience opportunities during their student years as well as prepare for entry into their chosen professions following graduation.
 The office assists with resume development, maintains a database of available local jobs, hosts career fairs, and helps connect employers with our students and alumni.
-For more information, contact Rebecca Johnson, firstname.lastname@example.org, 334-983-6556, ext.
-1230.
+For more information, contact Sandra Hatfield-Sauls, email@example.com, 334-983-6556, ext.
+21221.

 The Testing Lab is available for students who need to take the Accuplacer Exam placement test to determine the appropriate starting level in math and English.
 This exam is usually taken during the designated registration days.
 The MAT, DSST, ACT, CLEP, Proficiency Profile Exam and other proctored exams are also administered through the testing lab.
 For more information, contact Janice LeCroy, firstname.lastname@example.org, 334-983-6556, ext.
 21286.
 The testing lab is now located in Malone 111.